Aaron Lynch (American football)

-Aaron Lynch (born March 8, 1993) is an American football defensive end who is a free agent.
-He was drafted by the San Francisco 49ers in the fifth round of the 2014 NFL Draft.
+Aaron Lynch (born March 8, 1993) is an American professional football defensive end.
+He was selected by the San Francisco 49ers in the fifth round of the 2014 NFL draft.
 He played college football at South Florida and Notre Dame.

-High school career
+Early life

 Lynch attended Island Coast High School in Cape Coral, Florida.
 He led the team to 11–2 record and Florida 2B state semifinal playoff appearance as senior in 2010.
-He also recorded 31 solo stops and 10.5 sacks during senior campaign.
+He also recorded 31 solo tackles and 10.5 sacks during senior campaign.
 He played in the U.S Army All-American Bowl in San Antonio, Texas in 2011.

 Considered a four-star recruit by Rivals.com, Lynch was listed as the No. 3 defensive end in the nation.
 After de-committing from Florida State, he re-committed to Notre Dame over offers from Florida and Miami.